-Parrots can be found in all shapes and sizes.
-Some are much smaller than others, making them popular pets, especially for people living in houses and apartments without much space.
+Different species of parrots vary in size.
+Some are considerably smaller than others, making them popular pet birds for people living in apartments and houses with little space.

 What Are the Smallest Parrots?

-Buff-faced pygmy parrots are the smallest pets in the world, measuring 3 inches – the size of a human’s thumb.
+Buff-faced pygmy parrots are the smallest pets in the world, measuring just 3 inches, which is the size of a human thumb.

-Instead, if you’re looking for a small pet parrot, these are the tiniest birds available in captivity:
+If you’re looking for a small pet parrot, these are the tiniest birds: